 Navigating through dementia can be difficult for the family members of the person diagnosed.
 Many family members have to learn a whole new way of communicating effectively with their senior.
 This can be challenging, especially when a senior living with dementia moves to a different living community.
 There are many different reasons families choose to move their loved ones, but many choose to do so in order to give their senior as much support and high-quality care as they need.
-A change in lifestyle can be a hardship for any senior, but especially those who suffer dementia.
-If your loved one has just moved, or is anticipating a move, here are some helpful tips to ease the transition:
+A change in lifestyle can be a hardship for any senior, but especially those who suffer from dementia.
+If you’re moving someone with dementia into a facility, here are some helpful tips to ease the transition.

 What’s helped your senior transition into a new community?